Being Safe On The Road

 Public transport across New Zealand is extensive – and while Kiwi transport might not have the timeliness of the Swiss, there’s normally always a bus, train, or ferry to help.
 Better yet, if you qualify for a SuperGold card, you can hop on board for free.

 In New Zealand, we’re also lucky to have taxis and plenty of ride-sharing apps to get around with.
 Taxi companies vary from city to city, so it’s easiest to check your phonebook or on Google.
-Apps like Uber and Ola are typically cheaper than taxis, but do require a smartphone to use.
-Other options include companion driving service Driving Miss Daisy, which is great for those whose eyesight is significantly impaired.
+Apps like Uber and Ola are typically cheaper than taxis but do require a smartphone to use.
+Other options include companion driving services like Driving Miss Daisy, which is great for those whose eyesight is significantly impaired.

 Keeping your car in condition is one way to ensure your driving is as safe as it can be.
 Glaucoma Australia recommends ensuring your wiper fluid is always at the right level, that your tyres have adequate tread and are the right pressure and that your car has no mechanical problems (although you’ll need a mechanic to help with that!).
 If you’re interested, you can also check the safety rating of your car.